With many young people emigrating from Croatia, what keeps those who decided to stay (at least for now)?

 According to official Eurostat data, from 2015 to 2019, Croatia’s population decreased by 4.26 inhabitants per 1,000 citizens only thanks to emigration.
 Therefore, the Croatian emigration rate is the second-worst in the European Union (after Lithuania).

 These data indicate that economic prosperity influences population decisions to emigrate.
 Besides, due to the exodus of the young and working population, there is an additional reduction in GDP per capita that closes the cycle of poverty and decline in Croatia.

 However, there are many who are aware of the poor position of young people in Croatia but still do not want to give up and decide to stay in Croatia.
 We’re wondering what do those young people, recent graduates, think about this whole situation and what are their reasons for staying in Croatia.

-We continue our series with Stjepan from Novska, the most western Slavonian town.
+We continue our series with Emma from Vinkovci in eastern Croatia.

 First of all, please introduce yourself.
 What are you studying/what did you study?
 Do you have a job currently?

 My name is Emma Stephanie Gaunt.
 I am studying costume design, and I am in my final year of MA.
 I am currently working as a key costumer and as a costume standby on a project for a television series.